Blog

 • Risk Management: Detecting possible risks from environmental or social concerns even before they affect financial performance.

-• Regulatory Compliance: Complying with emerging global regulations which compel organizations to report their carbon emissions and working conditions.
+• Regulatory Compliance: Complying with emerging global regulations that compel organizations to report their carbon emissions and working conditions.

 • Value Generation: Making sure that investments are made in ways that generate benefits such as investment in green energy or decent work initiatives.